-Prior to serving full-time as an Arbitrator and Mediator, Ray Bender practiced law for nearly 35 years at Dow Lohnes PLLC, Washington, D.C., as a Member of the law firm from 1981 until 2009, and an Associate from 1975 until 1981.
+Prior to serving full-time as a Commercial Arbitrator, Ray Bender practiced law for nearly 35 years at Dow Lohnes PLLC, Washington, D.C., as a Member of the law firm from 1981 until 2009, and an Associate from 1975 until 1981.

 Law Clerk to Honorable James R. Durfee, Judge, U.S. Court of Claims (now the United States Court of Appeals for the Federal Circuit), Washington, D.C., from 1973 until 1975.